Islamic design

 A group of camels displaying their traditional saddles Racing camels resting

 Essentially, the camel has always been a beast of burden.
 Its great strength combined with its ability to walk long distances have made it an ideal transporter of people and goods.
 The camel walks at a relatively slow but steady pace – about four kilometres an hour – and can carry up to around two hundred kilograms over long distances, twice that over short distances.
 Although harnesses enabling it to draw wheeled trailers have been used outside the Middle East, this never materialised in the region which limited it to carrying goods and people directly on its back and, in some areas, to being used to plough the land.
 The first of these two photographs illustrates the normal saddling the local badu tend to use for their day-to-day riding.
 The second shows a group of racing camels resting and just covered with light cloths and their racing saddles.
-A little more of them can be seen on the previous page.
+A little more of them can be seen on this aspect further down the page.

 The eyes and nose of a camel